mletras89/QDMI/docs/templates.md

 The template is contained in the `template/` directory.
 However, this is the wrong place to start a new implementation of a device.
 Instead, perform the following CMake command.
 Keep in mind to replace the prefix and the path as desired.
-To comply with the style standard of the code in QDMI, choose a prefix with uppercase letters.
+To comply with the naming conventions in QDMI, choose a prefix with uppercase letters.

+\note You need internet connection for this step as QDMI will be fetched in this step.

 ```sh
 cmake -DCONFIGURE_TEMPLATE=ON \     # activate template creation